Conflict Disclosures for Retail Customers

 For NB Trust Co Customers, because the third-party strategies recommended by NBBD are limited to those that are complementary to proprietary strategies, certain third-party strategies will not be recommended because of their similarities to a proprietary strategy, including third-party strategies that have better performance records or lower fees than the corresponding proprietary strategy.

 NBBD Advisory Affiliates charge performance fees with respect to certain proprietary products that NBBD and NBBD Brokers recommend to its retail customers, including NB Private Funds and, as agreed with the retail customer, certain NB SMAs.
 In addition, NBBD Advisory Affiliates charge performance fees in connection with certain other proprietary products (e.g., NB Private Funds, Registered Funds managed by NBBD Advisory Affiliates, sub-advised funds).
 NBBD Advisory Affiliates also charge performance fees in connection with certain private investments in public equity, or other private placements or restricted securities (“Private Investments”) in which retail customers are invested (directly or through an NB Private Fund).
 Performance fee arrangements generally create an incentive for NBBD Advisory Affiliates to make investments that are riskier or more speculative, or otherwise make decisions or recommendations that will maximize the compensation to the relevant NBBD Advisory Affiliate.
 Generally, in determining the compensation to NBBD Brokers, the performance fee revenue for most NB SMAs that charge a performance fee is included but the performance fee revenue for Private Investments, Private Funds and other products is excluded.
+In addition, NB Private Wealth customers that invest in certain NB Private Funds will be subject to an Access Fee that will be paid by the applicable NB Private Fund to NBBD (as disclosed in the NB Private Fund’s offering materials).

 With respect to Existing Brokerage Framework Customers and NB Trust Co Customers, NBBD and NBBD Brokers have an incentive to recommend NB SMAs that charge a performance fee as those have the potential to increase their compensation.